ek93922/xlsx_to_xls/README.md

   - **Pros**
       - Since it uses Excel application directly to convert, no error message on launch of newly generated .xls file
   - **Cons**
       - It requires Excel to be installed.
+(Must be newer than 2003)
       - Script can run with Office03 **but** excel file will break.
 (Can be done manually by the user)

 ------------------------------------------